gouherdanish/gouherdanish.github.io/_posts/2024-09-23-git-concepts.md

 ---
 layout: post
-title: "Creating Git Repo"
+title: "Creating a Git Repository"
 date: 2024-09-23
 tags: ["Git"]
 ---

 ---
-## Introduction
+### Introduction

 - Git is an important tool when it comes to software development.
 - Git is used in all the avenues and steps of software lifecycle
 - Knowledge of version control using Git is of paramount importance for any software engineer

 ---
-## Creating a Git Repo
+### Background
 - Let's say a business requirement comes and we need to start implementing a new feature or service
-- There can be two approaches for this as shown below
+- There can be two approaches for this which we discuss in detail below

+---
-### Approach 1 - Creating repo first then starting development
+### 1. Creating repo first then starting development
 - We can create a fresh git repo from start itself, then clone it locally and then start development
 - This usually is standard operating procedure in conventional SDE teams.